austinsherron/bash-tools/README.md

 ### Tasks

 - [ ] Write unit tests
+- [ ] Migrate all tools/scripts to use ulogger

 ### Fixes

-- [ ] Fix 2-fa (issue caused by the fact that's it's dependent on an alias)
+- [x] Fix 2-fa (issue caused by the fact that's it's dependent on an alias)
 - [ ] Remove exec perms from run-snapshot and mv-stg-backups

 ## Fanciful Ideas